 Why Use a Free Applicant Tracking Spreadsheet?

-If you are only hiring a single worker or a handful of workers, then you may not need an applicant tracker.
+If you are only hiring a single worker or a handful of workers, then you may not need a full applicant tracking system.
 However, if you are hiring a new employee with a team of managers or experiencing high turnover, seasonal hiring surges, or a growth cycle, then a free applicant tracking template can keep you organized and on top of the information.
 In addition, it can help with:

 - Team communication: Anyone on the hiring team can see at a glance where an applicant is in the process, what other people’s impressions were (as long as notes are recorded), and how a candidate fared in each part of the process.